 Dividing marital assets can be a challenging process, but Crocker Carter Hall’s experienced family law attorneys are here to help.
 Our team understands the intricacies of property division, including high-value assets such as real estate, investments, businesses, and retirement accounts.

 We work diligently to protect our clients’ interests and ensure a fair and equitable distribution of marital property.
 With our deep knowledge of Tennessee family law and our keen attention to detail, we provide strategic guidance and aggressively negotiate on our clients’ behalf to achieve the best possible outcome to defend your financial security and property during the divorce process.

 Dividing the assets of a family inevitably will have a significant effect on both parties.
 If you or your spouse is self-employed or a business owner, we will work with forensic accountants and valuation experts to accurately determine the total income and assets shared between you and your spouse.
-At every stage, we initiate thorough investigations to best protect the legal and financial interests of our clients.
+At every stage, we protect the legal and financial interests of our clients.